By Bill Landauer

 The National Endowment for the Humanities has awarded Lafayette a $125,000 grant for the College’s part in continuing to build a digital catalog of records of early English drama dating from the early 1600s.

-Under the direction of Suzanne Westfall, professor of English and theater, the project encompasses every reference its editors can find to entertainment in civic, ecclesiastical, royal, and noble sources as well as letters, wills, and antiquarian histories.
+Under the direction of Suzanne Westfall, professor of theater, the project encompasses every reference its editors can find to entertainment in civic, ecclesiastical, royal, and noble sources as well as letters, wills, and antiquarian histories.

 “The project has, quite literally, changed the way we understand the early modern history of dramatic activity in England,” Westfall says, “de-centering it from a London-centered view concentrating on Shakespeare to a picture of the country that is alive with all sorts of entertainments by all sorts of people in all sorts of places.”